mayakraft/svg-segmentize/readme.md

 [![Build Status](https://travis-ci.org/robbykraft/svg-segmentize.svg?branch=master)](https://travis-ci.org/robbykraft/svg-segmentize)

-this processes an .svg into a copy containing only (straight) line segments.
+this converts an SVG image into a copy containing only (straight) line segments, ensuring **no overlapping lines/paths/shapes**, a necessary condition of [planar graphs](https://en.wikipedia.org/wiki/Planar_graph).

 *see an [example here](https://robbykraft.github.io/svg-segmentize/test/) segmented image is on the right*